-- Rental units operated by the following are exempt from the requirements of sections 34 (2), 41, 42 and 43 of the Act [assignment and subletting, rent increases] if the rent of the units is related to the tenant's income: - (a) the British Columbia Housing Management Commission; - (b) the Canada Mortgage and Housing Corporation; - (c) the City of Vancouver;

-- (d) the City of Vancouver Public Housing Corporation; - (e) Metro Vancouver Housing Corporation; - (f) the Capital Region Housing Corporation; - (g) any housing society or non-profit municipal housing corporation that has an agreement regarding the operation of residential property with the following: - (i) the government of British Columbia; - (ii) the British Columbia Housing Management Commission; - (iii) the Canada Mortgage and Housing Corporation; - (iv) a municipality; - (v) a regional district; - (h) any housing society or non-profit municipal housing corporation that previously had an agreement regarding the operation of residential property with a person or body listed in paragraph (g), if the agreement expired and was not renewed.
+- 2 (1) Rental units operated by the following are exempt from sections 34 (2), 41, 42 and 43 [assignment and subletting, rent increases] of the Act if the rent of the units is related to the tenant's income: - (a) the British Columbia Housing Management Commission; - (b) the Canada Mortgage and Housing Corporation; - (c) the City of Vancouver; - (d) the City of Vancouver Public Housing Corporation; - (e) Metro Vancouver Housing Corporation; - (f) the Capital Region Housing Corporation; - (g) any housing society or non-profit municipal housing corporation that has an agreement regarding the operation of residential property with the following: - (i) the government of British Columbia; - (ii) the British Columbia Housing Management Commission; - (iii) the Canada Mortgage and Housing Corporation; - (iv) a municipality; - (v) a regional district; - (h) any housing society or non-profit municipal housing corporation that previously had an agreement regarding the operation of residential property with a person or body listed in paragraph (g), if the agreement expired and was not renewed. - (2) Supportive housing rental units are exempt from sections 28, 29 and 30 (1) (b) [quiet enjoyment, entry and access] of the Act.

 [am.
 B.C.
 Regs.
-249/2008; 278/2016, Sch. s.
+249/2008; 278/2016, Sch., s.
+2; 3/2024, s.
 2.]